Genetics, the mono virus, gut bacteria, and even hormones have all been blamed for chronic fatigue.

 - This cycle continues on and on without ever fully resolving the condition.

 This cycle of inflammation would explain why your fatigue could be good on some weeks/months (calming of the immune system) yet debilitating the following week/month (activation of the immune system).
 A more detailed look at the inflammatory process can be found here.
-And if you want to know more about mold’s connection to chronic fatigue, keep your eye on our site.
-I should have mold-related articles posted within the next 30 days!
+And if you want to know more about mold’s connection to chronic fatigue, I have written many more blogs on mold!

-To summarize, inflammation and chronic fatigue are most certainly connected.
-But exactly how that relationship exists within you needs more research.
+To summarize, there is a connection between inflammation and chronic fatigue.
+But exactly how that relationship exists needs more research.

 Now, I want to hear from you!